-Scottish Ministers are the sole shareholders in HIAL.
+Scottish Ministers are the sole shareholder in HIAL.
 The company's purpose is to maintain the safe operation of its airports to support economic and social development in the Highland and Islands.
-HIAL currently operates 11 airports; 10 in the Highlands and Islands and also Dundee, via a wholly owned subsidiary, Dundee Airport Ltd.
+HIAL currently operates 11 airports; 10 in the Highlands and Islands and also Dundee, which it assumed responsibility for in December 2007 and now operates via a wholly owned subsidiary company, Dundee Airport Ltd.